-Critical thinking and information literacy stand beside oral and written communication skills as fundamental proficiencies required for academic, professional, and personal success.
-These lifelong learning abilities overlap and intersect in many areas, including the ability of our students to be critical consumers of information as well as creators of new knowledge.
-This hands-on retreat will address campus strategies for integrating these learning outcomes across the curriculum and in the academic and co-curricular programs.
-The focus will be on creating learning opportunities for students to demonstrate these skills and abilities within the context of the disciplines.
-The retreat will also engage participants in developing strategies for faculty, librarians, administrators, and other academic partners to set standards of performance and assess students’ attainment of these learning outcomes by the time they graduate.
+Critical thinking and information literacy are higher-order intellectual skills required for academic, professional, and personal success.
+They overlap and intersect in many areas, including the ability of our students to be critical consumers of information and to create new knowledge.
+This hands-on retreat will address campus strategies for developing, integrating, and assessing these learning outcomes across the academic curriculum and co-curricular programs.
+The focus will be on designing learning opportunities for students to demonstrate these skills and abilities within the context of multiple disciplines and general education.
+The retreat will also engage participants in developing strategies for faculty, librarians, administrators, and other academic partners to set standards of performance and assess students’ attainment of these learning outcomes at or near graduation.

-Facilitators Carol Ann Gittens and Patricia Iannuzzi will lead this two-day workshop to support participants in integrating and assessing critical thinking and information literacy skills at their institutions.
-The format blends brief presentations with interactive team exercises, inter-team discussions and individual team mentoring to engage each participant fully in the work.
-Participants will be guided through a series of topics and exercises that can be applied to their particular institutional context, culture and student population.
-There will also be plenty of time for teams to work on their campus-specific projects.
+Facilitators Carol Ann Gittens and Jennifer Fabbi will lead this two-day workshop to support participants in integrating and assessing critical thinking and information literacy skills at their institutions.
+The format blends brief presentations with interactive team exercises, inter-institutional discussions, and mentoring to engage each participant fully in the work.
+Participants will be guided through a series of topics and exercises that can be applied to their particular institutional context, culture, and student population.
+There will be plenty of time for individuals and teams to advance their campus-specific goals and projects.

 Areas of discussion include:

-- Setting standards for the kind of performance an institution could expect at graduation
+- Setting standards for the level of performance an institution may expect at graduation

-- Standardized and embedded assessments of critical thinking and information literacy across the curriculum
+- Implementing standardized and embedded assessments of CT and IL across the curriculum

-- Using assessment results to build students’ thinking and information literacy
+- Using assessment results to improve students’ CT and IL

-- Creating a culture to support critical thinking in the digital age
+- Building a culture to support CT and IL in the digital age

-- Teaching and learning strategies that support course integration of CT and IL
+- Supporting teaching and learning strategies that integrate CT and IL

 - Creating coherent pathways for developmental learning of CT and IL

-The workshop is designed for participants from 4-year colleges and universities: faculty, librarians, academic and co-curricular staff, and administrators responsible for undergraduate or graduate curriculum, general education, student learning assessment, and / or program review.
+The retreat is designed for participants from 4-year colleges and universities: faculty, librarians, academic and co-curricular staff, and administrators responsible for curriculum, general education, student learning assessment, and / or program review.
 Institutions are encouraged to send teams of two or more people; Teams with projects that are focused on information literacy are encouraged to include a librarian who is responsible for information literacy.
 When possible, teams should include a member with some knowledge of assessment.

-WASC workshops are specifically designed for institutional teams made up of two or more persons.
-We will accept individuals, but they should understand that sending a team will provide the greatest benefit, not only for the project, but to take advantage of the multiple, simultaneous break-out sessions.
+WSCUC workshops are designed for institutional teams made up of two or more persons.
+Individual participants are welcome, but a team will be better able to take full advantage of the multiple, simultaneous breakout sessions and opportunities for consultation.

 Registration fees: $485 per team member.
-After September 13, if space is available, late registration fee will be $500 per team member.
+After September 26, if space is available, late registration fee will be $510 per team member.
 Graduate students are encouraged to participate and may register at a discounted price of $375 (late fee will be $400).